Django Interview Questions

 815. How are form validation errors surfaced when calling form.is_valid() in a view?

-These errors are available through form.errors, which returns a dictionary mapping field names to error messages.
-When the form is passed back to the template, Django automatically displays the errors next to the corresponding fields if rendered properly.
+When form.is_valid() is called and validation fails, is_valid() returns False.
+Errors are stored in form.errors as a dictionary mapping field names to error messages.
+When the form is passed back to the template, Django automatically displays errors next to the corresponding fields.

-916. When and why would you use a custom manager in Django?
+16. When and why would you use a custom manager in Django?

 18. How can you avoid N+1 query problems in Django REST Framework serializers?